Sunday, February 20, 2022

 Since the game doesn't show your life stock unless you die, it's hard to pinpoint the exact point where you gain extra lives by score.
 Suffice it to say that during a full credit you get two of them.
 As for the scoring system, the checkpoint structure does favor checkpoint milking as the main source of extra points.
 Minor projectiles are worthless, so there's no point in trying to prolong boss fights to destroy more of them.

 Regardless of the fact that this sequel was developed from the ground up for a home console, Image Fight II - Operation Deepstriker certainly lives up to the original game.
 Graphics are just as sharp and the music fits the action nicely, as do the sound effects.
-It does feel slightly less difficult in terms of pure challenge, which is of course no reason for complains whatsoever.
+It does feel slightly less difficult in terms of pure challenge, which is of course no reason for complaints whatsoever.
 By reaching the end of the game (continues allowed) an Omake selection is unlocked in the options screen.
 It allows you to play the game with R-Type's R-9 spaceship or Gensan (a.k.a.
 Gen-San, the hero from Irem's own Hammerin' Harry platforming franchise).
 There's no change in weaponry for either character though, so it's just a cosmetic swap (I didn't check if there are differences in hitboxes).

 It wasn't my intention to milk anything in my 1CC attempts, yet I was forced into replaying a few worthy checkpoints in the final result below.
 The high score buffer in the options menu shows the result of your last credit only, so before trying again don't forget to check it out as soon as you achieve a score you want to immortalize in pictures.